 - Fill out Costa Rica’s electronic epidemiological HEALTH PASS form at salud.go.cr 48 hours before boarding your flight to Costa Rica.
 A form must be filled out for each individual traveling.

-- International travelers must have traveler’s medical insurance.
-Travelers may purchase medical insurance either through Costa Rica’s National Insurance Institute (INS- Instituto Nacional de Seguros) or Sagicor or purchase an international insurance policy.
+- International travellers must have traveler’s medical insurance.
+Travellers may purchase medical insurance either through Costa Rica’s National Insurance Institute (INS- Instituto Nacional de Seguros) or Sagicor or an international insurance policy.

 ○ IMPORTANT: For international insurance policies, tourists must request and present a certification from their insurance company, issued in English or Spanish, verifying at least the following three conditions: